 - Insert wafer-head cabinet mounting screws (screws with head and washer combined) in holes.
 Align screw tips with drawer front holes.
 Then screw in snug but not tight.

 - Close drawer and make slight alignments as is necessary.

 What is left is the fillers.
 They will be mounted so that they will also have a 1/8″ gap between them and the adjoining door/drawer front.
 You can screw or glue them to a similarly colored sub-filler that mounts flush with the face of the cabinet box.
 The front of the finished filler will then be flush with the doors/drawer fronts.

 All of this installation process will give you a nicely finished and clean-looking European-Styled kitchen.
 If done with care and patience, it will have a professional appearance to it.
 If something doesn’t look right, it is easy to fix.
 Hinges and drawer fronts are all adjustable.

 This will end our cabinet building, finishing, and installation series.
 Don’t be put off by anyone spouting off criticisms of why someone like you should attempt a project of this magnitude.
 When you are done, it should silence them.
-And you will be proud Of accomplishing this project without professional help.
+And you will be proud of accomplishing this project on your own without professional help.
 Happy kitchen building!

 I am requesting that my readers click on the links provided and download a sample read of each book and give a review on Amazon.
 You will have free access to the first four chapters of each book.
 My hope is that you will like the story lines enough to obtain either an eBook version or a paperback copy that you can put on your bookshelf as a masterpiece when you are done.
 FATE STALKS A HERO I: RESURGENCE, FATE STALKS A HERO II:THE FIJI FULCRUM, and THE SAGA OF HERACLES PENOIT.
 I will be giving excerpts on these works in upcoming blogs to familiarize you the reader with exciting details about the contents of each one.
 Thank you!